-Figure 13.12 Groundwater potential in the Sundays Region (KZN DoT 2017, MDB 2016, Umgeni Water 2019, WR2012).
+Figure 13.13 Groundwater potential in the Sundays Region (MDB 2020, Umgeni Water 2021, after DWAF 1997 and WR2012).

 (vii) Water Quality

 • Surface Water

 Similar to the Upper uThukela Region (Section 13.2.1 (a)(iv)), routine catchment water quality monitoring is currently not undertaken by Umgeni Water in the Sundays Region.
 Raw water quality monitoring is undertaken as per process management and legislative requirements (SANS 241) at the Umgeni Water operated Olifantskop WTP.
 The resources water quality assessment presented in this section is therefore based on the available raw water quality data at this WTP.
 The water quality data was generated through the water quality monitoring programme instituted by Umgeni Water in 2019.
 The assessment is largely based on the Department of Water and Sanitation Guidelines for Aquatic Ecosystems and the Water Quality Field Guide^{3; 4}.